ahuynh3a/OneSlot/README.md

 # OneSlot
-Unislot is a user-friendly app that streamlines scheduling for groups by helping users identify mutual free times, regardless of their time zones.
+OneSlot is a user-friendly app that streamlines scheduling for groups by helping users identify mutual free times, regardless of their time zones.
 In this initial version, users input their scheduled events into an in-app calendar.
 They can also create groups, add members, and view a calendar that highlights times when everyone is free each day, all adjusted to each user's local time zone.
 This timezone-friendly feature simplifies the process of finding optimal meeting times for all group members, making it easier to coordinate schedules across different regions.

 ## Table of Contents
 - [Main Features](#main-features)